d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 as the current input to the decoder.

-In the following,
-we will explain the design of :numref:`fig_seq2seq` in greater detail.
+In the following, we explain the design depicted in :numref:`fig_seq2seq` in greater detail.
 We will train this model for machine translation on the English-French dataset as introduced in